array(1) {

 3. Christian Traditions and Our School Community

-Our Scholé Academy community (to include St. Raphael School, Canterbury House of Studies, and the Aquinas House of Studies) has become a patchwork of individuals, stitched together by the common threads of classical education.
+Our Scholé Academy community (to include St. Raphael School, Canterbury House of Studies, and Aquinas House of Studies) has become a patchwork of individuals, stitched together by the common threads of classical education.
 It reflects what we see across the broader renewal of classical Christian education, which certainly serves a variety of Christian traditions.
 We’ve outlined our approach to Christian traditions and the unique character of our “houses of study” on our website in an article entitled “Welcome to the Great Hall at Scholé Academy.”
 We have striven to be intentional about how we work with each of the Christian traditions, acknowledging the areas where we share commonality and the areas where we differ.

 In Mere Christianity, C.S.
 Lewis writes that Christianity is like “a hall out of which doors open into several rooms.”
-“The hall”, writes Lewis, “is a place to wait in, a place from which to try the various doors, not a place to live.”
+“The hall,” writes Lewis, “is a place to wait in, a place from which to try the various doors, not a place to live.”
 He goes on to explain that it is “in the rooms, not the hall, that there are fires and chairs and meals.”
 We (perhaps generously) view Scholé Academy as our community’s Great Hall—a place where we can find common ground in the study of courses like Latin, logic, science, mathematics, grammar, writing, etc. With St. Raphael School, the Canterbury House of Studies, and the Aquinas House of Studies, we are intentionally providing “rooms” within which each student (with the guidance of his family and his church) can seek a deeper knowledge and understanding of God.

 It is important for parents to recognize that classes offered in our Great Hall are taught by instructors coming from a variety of Christian traditions, including Protestant, Orthodox, and Catholic.
 Our instructors will all be familiar with the three main Christian traditions and will demonstrate patience, rationality, and a spirit of open inquiry when engaging with students from any of these traditions.